mave5/recnac/notes.md

 * LUNA_mask_extraction.py: obtain images_sbnb_slnb.npy and nodules masks_sunb_slnb.npy as numpy files,
   where, sunb is subject number and slnb is slice number.
 * nodule masks are created from x,y,z coordinates and diameter values in CSVFILES/annotations.csv
-* total subjects collected from all subsets: 1186
+* patients might have more than one nodule listed in annotations.csv file, as such, althout thre are 888 ct scans, total images collected from all subsets: 1186.